-2. Would you benefit from integration?
+2. Would your church benefit from integration?

 It’s also important to pay attention to which tools each software program integrates with.
 If your tithing software doesn’t talk to your accounting software, you miss out on a big benefit to your staff when it comes time for reporting.
 If it doesn’t connect to your church management software, then you have to manually upload that information (or go back and forth between tools) to look at overlaps between giving and engagement.

 But maybe you don’t have a lot of other tools, and this is your first big software purchase.
 Integration may not be important to you right now, but you’ll at least want to pay attention to what options you’ll have down the road.

 3. What does your digital presence look like?

 If your church website still looks like it’s from the 90s, and your web traffic is barely a trickle, you may not care whether your tithing software can help you reach people online.
 But if you have a blog, live stream, sermon archive, devotional, podcast, or other materials available online, you might want to think about a tithing software platform that includes a church app.

 A church app couples engagement with giving.
 People use the app to interact with your content, and all the while, they’re just a few taps away from donating to your church.
 That means when they feel inspired to give after watching your sermon or listening to your podcast, they can act on that inspiration immediately.
 As people become more engaged with your digital content, it creates more opportunities to give.